Restaurants Brighton guide to

 Inside the Sussex Brewery Scene

 Sussex has a rich brewing heritage, with traditional ales at its core and a new wave of craft breweries bringing fresh energy to the scene.
-From historic names like Harvey’s to small-batch innovators in Brighton and the Weald, Sussex beer is rooted in community, collaboration, and a love for local ingredients.
-Many breweries offer taprooms, tours, and pop-ups, often pairing their pints with street food or seasonal plates.
+From historic names like Harvey’s Brewery, Lewes, to small-batch innovators in Brighton and the Weald, Sussex beer is rooted in community, collaboration, and a love for local ingredients.
+Many breweries offer taprooms, tours, and pop-ups, often pairing their pints with Sussex street food or seasonal plates.
 You’ll also find Sussex beers poured proudly in independent pubs, supporting a culture where good beer, good food, and good company go hand in hand.

 Brighton & Hove